nluna96/surfs_up/README.md

 # surfs_up

 ## Overview
-The purpose of this analysis is to get as much information about temperature trends before opening the surf shop.
-Specifically targeting the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-around.
+The purpose of this analysis is to get as much information about temperature trends as before opening the surf shop.
+Specifically targeting the months of June and December in Oahu, to determine if the surf and ice cream shop business is sustainable year-round.

 ## Results
 ### June Temperature Summary Statistics